gvieralopez/dashbaby-streamlit/README.md

 # Dashbaby

-A comprehensive dashboard to track important data from your baby.
+A comprehensive dashboard to display and analyse important data from your baby.

+This software assumes you

 ## 1. Setup